kuzmoyev/google-calendar-simple-api/docs/source/authentication.rst

 Token object
 ------------

-If you store/receive/generate the token in a different way (e.g. store it in a database), you can pass loaded token
+If you store/receive/generate the token in a different way, you can pass loaded token directly:
-directly:

 .. code-block:: python